 The standard of care is antibiotic therapy.
-Lyme disease is a bacterial infection and so can be treated with antibiotics.
+Lyme disease is a bacterial infection, and so can be treated with antibiotics.
+If you get antibiotics early in the stages of Lyme, you will normally recover quickly.
 Antibiotics such as Doxycycline, Amoxicillin, or Cefuroxime can be used in Lyme treatment.

 The antibiotic course normally lasts between 14-21 days depending on the regimen recommended by your doctor.